 If you do receive approval, you need to:

-Read aboulicensing, approval and responsibilities for distillers for Spirits Duty.
+Read about licensing, approval and responsibilities for distillers for Spirits Duty.

 Duty doesn’t have to be paid to HMRC immediately.
 If you move the spirits directly to an excise warehouse that’s approved to hold spirits in duty suspension, you can suspend the payment of Spirits Duty.